ceptontech/cepton_ros/README.md

 ### Driver nodelet

-The `driver_nodelet` is a thin wrapper around the Cepton driver, and publishes PointCloud2 topics for each sensor.
+The driver nodelet is a thin wrapper around the Cepton driver, and publishes PointCloud2 topics for each sensor.
 The point type definition can be found in `include/cepton_pcl/point.hpp`.
 It has the following fields:

   - timestamp (uint64_t)
   - x, y, z (float)
   - intensity (float)

-**Node parameters:**

-- combine_sensors: use single topic and transform frame, rather than one per sensor (default: "false")
-- name_prefix: prefix for sensor topics and transform frames (default: "cepton")

 ## Installation